Place-based creative solutions for cultivating caring and sustainable communities

 Earlybird registration fee: 410€

-The fee covers programme and material expenses of the Summer School, refreshment during the breaks, lunches, and welcome dinner.
+The fee covers programme and material expenses of the Summer School, 1 welcome dinner, 4 lunches, 1 working dinner, and refreshment breaks during the summer school.

 The participants will have to cover their travel and accommodation costs.